-Investors are increasingly aligned around a desire to understand the company’s long-term value creation plan and receive credible, standardized information to support long-term risk assessments.
+Investors are increasingly aligned through a desire to understand a company’s long-term value creation plan and receive credible, standardized information to support long-term risk assessments.
 But many corporates, even when they have a good story to tell and robust processes to manage ESG risk, are not giving investors the right information in the right format.
 A few straightforward steps could bring the two sides together.